Guardian Dogs

 🐺 Peligro – The Veteran

-Fearless and wise, Peligro has treed mountain lions, led birthing mothers through safe deliveries, and keeps the team grounded.
+Fearless and wise, Peligro has treed mountain lions, guided birthing mothers through safe deliveries, and keeps our team grounded.
 He greets trusted humans with his signature toothy “smile”—all warmth, no bite.

 Don’t let his youth fool you—Capitan is already a capable solo guardian on moderate-risk sites.
-Agile, fast, and deeply connected to his herd, he brings energy and trust to every pasture.
+Agile, fast, and deeply bonded with his herd, he brings energy and trust to every pasture.

 Usually stationed at Windy Ridge Ranch, Tequila supports our maternity herd and younger dogs.
-She sleeps a lot—but even in rest, she calms the herd.
-Deaf but deeply intuitive, her bark is rare but meaningful.
+Deaf but deeply intuitive, her rare bark carries weight, and even in rest she soothes the herd.

 👀 Nora – The Quiet Watcher

-Shy with humans, Nora is thoughtful and observant.
-Still under a year old, she’s learning fast and closely bonded to her brother, Strong.
+Shy with humans but razor-sharp on duty, Nora is thoughtful and observant.
+Still under a year old, she’s learning fast alongside Strong—and already proving her worth as a steadfast guardian.

 🌿 How We Deploy Our Dogs